Sanji-IO/angular-sanji-window/README.md

 bower install angular-sanji-window --save
 ```

-This will copy the sanji-validator files into a `bower_components` folder, along with its dependencies.
+This will copy the sanji-window files into a `bower_components` folder, along with its dependencies.
 Load the script files in your application:

 ```html
 <link rel="stylesheet" href="bower_components/angular-sanji-window/dist/sanji-window.css">